 5. Claude Cahun

-Born in 1894 as Lucy Renee Mathilde Schwob, and later adopting the gender-ambiguous name Claude Cahun, this Jewish French photographer, sculptor, and writer was touting the term ‘gender-neutral’ before it was even a thing.
+Born in 1894 as Lucy Renee Mathilde Schwob, and later adopting the gender-ambiguous name Claude Cahun, this Jewish French photographer, sculptor, and writer were touting the term ‘gender-neutral’ before it was even a thing.
 In fact, Cahun is considered one of the first artists who fully embraced their gender fluidity long before it was commonplace.
 Cahun used female pronouns, but some publications also use ‘they’.
 In their Surrealist anti-autobiography, Disavowals (1930), Cahun explained:

 “Masculine?
 Feminine?
 It depends on the situation.
 Neuter is the only gender that always suits me.”Cahun